MileHacker Logo

 One-Week Comprehensive Experience

 Days 1-3: Follow the Weekend Getaway itinerary for in-depth exploration.
 Dedicate more time to specific interests.
-Days 4-7 (Day Trips): Use Cremona as your base for regional excursions by train.
+Days 4-7 (Day Trips): Use Cremona as the base for regional excursions by train.
 Day 4: Milan.
 Day 5: Parma (Food Focus).
 Day 6: Mantua or Lake Garda.
 Day 7: Relaxed Morning & Departure.

 Regional Exploration